 Today we visited the Natural History Museum.
 We have been learning and reading about dinosaurs so it made sense to go and see some.

-We were all very excited as we entered the dinosaur exhibit.
+We were all very excited as we entered the dinosaur exhibits.
 Everywhere you looked there were dinosaur bones hanging or towering over us.
 We were not scared as it was obvious we had more muscles than they did, they were no skin and all bones.
 There were big, small, familiar and unusual looking dinosaurs.

-As we trekked through the maze of skeletal dinos, we roared, chatted and sang, until..... we came to a gigantic, roaring, menacing Tyrannosaurus Rex.
+As we trekked through the maze of skeletal dinos, we roared, chatted and sang, until….. we came to a gigantic, roaring, menacing Tyrannosaurus Rex.
 It was dark, he was loud, we were scared, he stood tall an proud.
-Some of us brave ones were not so brave after all, Lulu could be heard saying "oh my goodness, oh my goodness" as she tightened her grip on an adults hand.
+Some of us brave ones were not so brave after all, Olivia could be heard saying “oh my goodness, oh my goodness” as she tightened her grip on an adults hand.

 We made a quick escape and continued on our journey to learn about where and how they lived.
 Although we had been scared we were brave enough to touch a T-Rex’s mouth, restoring a little bit of our confidence.
 We were brave enough to stroke the T-Rex’s teeth, when they were no longer in his mouth of course!